bparanj/crystal/security/setup/proxmox.md

 - [Proxmox Wiki - Migration of Servers to Proxmox VE](https://pve.proxmox.com/wiki/Migration_of_servers_to_Proxmox_VE)
 - [VMware Knowledge Base](https://kb.vmware.com)

-By following these steps, you should be able to successfully import and run a VMware virtual machine within Proxmox VE.
+By following these steps, you can import and run a VMware virtual machine within Proxmox VE.

 Yes, you can use a VMware virtual machine image in Proxmox Virtual Environment (PVE).
 Proxmox VE supports importing virtual machines from various formats, including VMware's VMDK (Virtual Machine Disk) format.